jingting1412/tp/docs/DeveloperGuide.md

        Expected: No applicant's status is edited.
 Error details shown in the response area.
 Applicant list in applicant area remains the same.

     4. Other incorrect edit status commands to try: `status`, `status x s/o`, `status 1 s/` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Deleting an applicant

+1. Deleting an applicant while all applicants are being shown

+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.

+    2. Test case: `delete 1`<br>
+       Expected: First applicant is deleted from the list.
+Details of the deleted applicant shown in the response area.
+       Applicant area shows the updated list of applicants.

+    3. Test case: `delete 0`<br>
+       Expected: No applicant is deleted.
+Error details shown in the response area.
+Applicant list in applicant area remains the same.

+    4. Other incorrect delete commands to try: `delete`, `delete x`, `delete a` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 ### Adding an interview to an applicant